SMArt 155: Description

 The name SMArt 155 is a contraction of its German name, Suchzünder Munition für die Artillerie 155 (meaning "sensor-fuse munition for 155mm artillery").

 History

 The projectile was developed in 1989, and GIWS started full-rate production for the German Army in 1998.

 Design

+Cut away photo of SMArt 155 submunition.

 SMArt 155 is a 155 mm NATO artillery round designed to be fired from the Panzerhaubitze 2000 and the M109 howitzers, including the Paladin variant.
 It consists of a 47 kg heavy artillery projectile containing two autonomous, sensor-fused, fire-and-forget submunitions.
 The submunitions each contain a high-penetration EFP warhead for use against heavy armoured fighting vehicles such as main battle tanks.
 The EFP warhead uses a heavy metal liner.

 After the submunition is released, it opens a parachute.
 While slowly descending, the submunition rotates, scanning the area below with an infrared sensor and a millimeter wave radar.

 The utilization of several types of sensors allows SMArt 155 to be used in all terrain types and weather conditions.